 Climate change activists have gathered outside the Manx parliament building as part of a global climate strike.

-About 100 people took part in the hour-long protest in Douglas, which was organised by the island's Climate Change Coalition.
+Hundreds of people took part in the hour-long protest in Douglas, which was organised by the Isle of Man Student Climate Network.

 An Extinction Rebellion flag was raised at the island's cathedral in Peel in a show of support for the action.

 Cathedral Dean Very Rev Nigel Godfrey, said he "enthusiastically" supported the student-led protests.